Radial Head Subluxation (Pulled Elbow, Nursemaid's Elbow)

 |Radial head subluxation occurs when a ligament in the elbow becomes trapped beween the head of the radius and the humerus.

 Children under age 4 are most likely to have a radial head subluxation.
 As children grow older, their elbow ligaments become stronger.
 For that reason, this injury rarely happens after age 6.

 When to go to the emergency room (ER)

 A radial head subluxation causes sudden pain.
 In addition, your child won't be able to flex his or her elbow.
-The injured arm is likely to hang loosely at your child's side, and the child will not move or use it.
-If your healthcare provider can't see the child right away, go to the nearest emergency room.
+The injured arm is likely to hang loosely at your child's side, and they won't move or use it.
+If your child's healthcare provider can't see them right away, go to the nearest emergency room (ER).

 What to expect in the ER

 A healthcare provider will examine the injured arm.
 An X-ray may be taken.
 The provider will then gently move the joint to release the trapped tissue.
 Your child can sit on your lap facing the provider while this is done.
 It's likely to hurt for just a minute.
 Your child will be fine once the parts of the joint are all back in place.
 Most often, no other care is needed.

 These tips can help prevent radial head subluxation in a child:

 Lift your child under the arms—not by the hands or wrists.

 Don`t pull your child by the hand or arm, even when you`re in a hurry.